-Although this list is not exhaustive, as Spagyric methodology can be complex and ever-changing, the following is a brief outline of primary modi operandi:
+Although this list of processing techniques is not exhaustive, as Spagyric methodology can be complex and ever-changing, the following is a brief outline of primary modi operandi:

 Often a first step of extraction processes, the herb being worked upon is digested by an all natural and plant based solvent.
 Fresh or dried plant materials are mixed with an appropriate solvent for the work, and then enter into a warm incubation period of 2-6 weeks on average.
 Solvents used include ethyl alcohol, vinegar/acetic acid and saturated solutions of Potassium Carbonate.
 These three menstruums as they are traditionally called, cover the full spectrum of Ph; neutral, acid and alkali.